-Mass was celebrated according to the Latin Extraordinary Form of the Roman Rite and arriving early I found myself kindly ushered by Ivan Healy, Knight of Magistral Grace of the Order and Director of Ceremonies to an excellent vantage point from which to view the ceremony.
+Mass was celebrated according to the Latin Extraordinary Form of the Roman Rite and arriving early I found myself ushered by Ivan Healy, Knight of Magistral Grace of the Order and Director of Ceremonies to a fine vantage point from which to view the ceremony.
 To my right were various members of other chivalric orders.
 Across the aisle sat the main body of Knights of Malta in order of rank and office, identifiable from the piping and variations of the cross outlined in white upon their black mantles.

 John McGrath KM ushering his fellow knights, dames and attending Religious and clergy to their assigned seating during the entrance procession.